Our History

 Having established a school (2003) and paid off the annex debt (2016), Immanuel next pursued additional pastoral care, fulfilling a decades-old need of the congregation.

 Immanuel was assigned Rev. Candidate Rene G. Castillero, a graduate of Concordia Theological Seminary, Fort Wayne, Indiana, on 25 April 2017, as Assistant Pastor and MLGS/IA Teacher.
 He is the first pastor of Immanuel to be ordained at Immanuel in the 1958 building.
 His ordination and installation was at 4 p.m. on Sunday, 18 June 2017.
+He was named Associate Pastor in 2021 and Headmaster in 2022.

-In addition to missionary Rev. Schroeder, Immanuel has been served by seventeen Called pastors, numerous vacancy pastors, ten or so vicars, and an Assistant Pastor under the shared ministry agreement with Prince of Peace, Buffalo.
+In addition to missionary Rev. Schroeder, Immanuel has been served by eighteen Called pastors, numerous vacancy pastors, ten or so vicars, and an Assistant Pastor under the shared ministry agreement with Prince of Peace, Buffalo.
 All these servants of the Word have proclaimed and practiced 2 Corinthians 5:16-21:

 16 From now on, therefore, we regard no one according to the flesh.
 Even though we once regarded Christ according to the flesh, we regard him thus no longer.
 17 Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come.
 18 All this is from God, who through Christ reconciled us to himself and gave us the ministry of reconciliation; 19 that is, in Christ God was reconciling the world to himself, not counting their trespasses against them, and entrusting to us the message of reconciliation.
 20 Therefore, we are ambassadors for Christ, God making his appeal through us.
 We implore you on behalf of Christ, be reconciled to God.
 21 For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God.